What accessible content is

 - emergency alerts

-If you share PDFs or other digital formats
+Sharing PDFs or other digital formats

 Example: School admissions policy as a PDF

-- use proper heading styles
+- apply proper heading styles

-- use clear, descriptive and meaningful link text
+- use clear and meaningful link text

-- export the Word document correctly as a 'tagged' PDF
+- export the Word document correctly as a tagged PDF

 Example: Sharing a school lunch menu

-Example: Parents’ evening flyer shared on a school app or social media feed
+Example: Parents’ evening flyer shared on a school app or social media

-Parent’s Evening- Thursday, 7 November 2025
+Parent’s Evening - Thursday, 7 November 2025

 Book your slot - email: office@school.notts.sch.uk